sted9000/gambit/README.md

 ### 1 - Design and Run Simulations
 The data for the strategy was obtained by running large simulations with [MonkerSolver](https://monkerware.com/solver.html).
 The results of the large simulations are strategies that are massive and saved in csv files.

+### 2 - Capture the Data
+The results of the simulation are saved in an illegible file format.
+I wrote a script using [PyAutoGUI](https://github.com/asweigart/pyautogui) to traverse the MonkerSolver UI and export the data as csv files.

-### 2 - Manipulate Data
+### 3 - Manipulate Data
 In order for the solver data to be useful, it needed to be manipulated and formatted into heatmaps.
-I used Python Jupyter Notebooks to do this.
-The notebooks are in the `notebooks` folder.
+The Jupyter Notebook is in the `resources/notebook` folder.

-### 3 - Store, Host, and Display Data
+### 4 - Store, Host, and Display Data
+- Heatmap and quiz data is stored in a [MongoDB Atlas Database](https://www.mongodb.com/atlas).
+- The server is build with [ExpressJS](https://expressjs.com/).
-I used [MongoDB's Atlas](https://www.mongodb.com/atlas) to store the data.
-I built a simple backend with [ExpressJS](https://expressjs.com/).
-The frontend is built with [Vue](https://vuejs.org/).
-The app is hosted on [Heroku](https://www.heroku.com/).
+- The web ui is built with [Vue](https://vuejs.org/).
+- The app is hosted on [Heroku](https://www.heroku.com/).

 ## Resources
 - The processed data is in the `resources/data` folder.